-In the Spring of 1992, Alberta MUST sponsored a one (1) day training program for tank installers and removers.
-This program was conducted in response to pending changes to the Alberta Fire Code which would make it mandatory for installers/removers to be “approved”.
-The installation course gave contractors a look at current industry standards and concentrated on the installation requirements dictated by the major fuel tank and piping manufacturers.
+In the Spring of 1992, Alberta Management of Underground Storage Tanks (MUST) sponsored a one (1) day training seminar for tank installers and removers.
+This was conducted in response to pending changes to the Alberta Fire Code which would make it mandatory for installers/removers to be “approved”.
+The installation course gave contractors a look at current industry standards and concentrated on the installation requirements prescribed by major fuel tank and piping manufacturers.
 The removal course emphasized the importance of purging, inerting and doing periodic monitoring of the tank atmosphere.

-When the approval requirement came into effect on August 31, 1992, all individuals who successfully completed this program, and proved experience were granted temporary approval for installing and removing tanks and piping systems.
-Since then, any individuals seeking certification were granted licenses based on successful completion of an examination, and providing proof of applicable experience.
+When the approval requirement came into effect on August 31, 1992, all individuals who successfully completed this seminar and proved experience were granted temporary approval for installing and removing tanks and piping systems.

-Reaction to the 1992 training program by attendees was mixed.
+Reaction to the 1992 training seminar by attendees was mixed.
 Prevailing opinions concurred that a training program tailored more to Canada, and in particular Alberta, would be more appropriate.
-It was also felt that course content should include more topics, and deal with topics in more depth, and with hands-on training.
+It was also felt that course content should include more topics and deal with issues in more depth and with hands-on training.